miargentieri/exposome-aging-ukb/results/README.md

 Manifest
 --------

-The following is a description of the files included in the xlsx file.
-Each file is a separate tab.
+All files are contained within a single excel document as seaparate tabls.
+The following is a description of the file included in each tab.

 |Tab                  |Description                                                                                         |
 |:--------------------|:---------------------------------------------------------------------------------------------------|